 The topic of this article is the role of the alumni director in the life of a school as an intergenerational time traveler.

 The alumni director is a time traveler.
 In the morning he’ll pick up the phone, or text, to find out the latest from a recent graduate.
 He’ll ask about the classes he’s taking in college and what he does with his free time.
 In the afternoon he’ll connect, perhaps this time in person, with an alumnus nearing his retirement.
 They’ll chat about the causes he cares most about and how he plans to redirect his energy going forward.
-The alumni director meets each alumnus where he is in the present, and then travels with him back to a specific point in time in the life of the school, to fort building during lower school recess in 1982 or to the high school hallways in 2003.
-He is there with the alumnus at the missed shot and the made free throw.
+The alumni director meets each alumnus where he is in the present, and then through their conversation travels back with him to a specific point in time in the life of the school, to fort building during lower school recess in 1982 or to the high school hallways in 2003.
+He is there at the missed shot and the made free throw.
 The highlights and the lowlights.
 And even the thin slices of time, such as a passing word from a teacher, that made all the difference and was for that alumnus the complete school experience.
 Together they relive those moments that meant the most, when the spirit of the school most resonated.

 However, unlike the plot of Back to the Future, the alumni director is precisely interested in interfering with the space time continuum.
 This is his chief concern.
 And this is where things get interesting.